Difficult topics and moments

 - Structure class discussions to insure that a variety of voices are heard.
 That might mean starting with smaller groups and assigning or randomly calling on a reporter for each group; doing circular exercises in which everyone speaks; using polling (student response systems).

 - Consider a format like Deliberative Dialogue where a class systematically evaluates the pros and cons of at least 3 positions after agreeing upon ground rules.
-The National Coalition for Dialogue & Deliberation offers many options for formats.
+The National Coalition for Dialogue & Deliberation offers many options for dialogue and deliberation formats.

 - Ask students to do exercises in which they prove they have listened to and can articulate a position other than their own (as well as their own).
 Help them see that hearing other perspectives helps us understand our own.